Freezing nerves vs. numbing shots: which eases broken rib pain better?

 Summary

-This study tests if freezing the nerves between the ribs (cryoablation) provides better pain control than a standard nerve block (ESP catheter) for people with broken ribs.
-About 48 adults with multiple rib fractures will be randomly assigned to one of the two treatments.
-The main goal is to see which method leads to lower pain scores one week after the procedure.
+This study tests if freezing the nerves between the ribs (cryoablation) provides better pain relief than a numbing catheter placed near the spine for people with multiple broken ribs.
+About 48 adults with more than one rib fracture will be randomly assigned to one of the two treatments.
+The main goal is to see which method leads to lower pain scores and less opioid use one week after the procedure.

 Get updates